fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ## Making an individual OPM helmet

 Now that we have the head shape, we can design the helmet.
-The idea is that the helmet is placed at a fixed distance from the head, leaving a small air gap.
+The idea is that the helmet is placed at a fixed distance from the head, leaving a small gap for the hair and some air.
 Starting from the scalp segmentation, we inflate the scalp with the image processing function `imdilate` to get an air gap of one voxel (1 mm) and then the helmet shell of 5 mm.

+    mri_segmented = ft_checkdata(mri_segmented, 'segmentationstyle', 'probabilistic')

     mri_segmented.airgap = imdilate(mri_segmented.scalp, strel('sphere', 1));
     mri_segmented.helmet = imdilate(mri_segmented.airgap, strel('sphere', 5));